Why is it that the only apnea episodes that awaken you are seemingly only those that occur just as you’re falling asleep?

 Plus, those who experience STA don’t always have it every night, and may, in fact, have it only occasionally.

-Nevertheless, STA can have different causes including obstructive sleep apnea and period limb movement disorder, but remember, it can also be present in people who are otherwise normal during the rest of their sleep and in these cases, is not related to upper airway resistance.
+But remember, it can also be present in people who are otherwise normal during the rest of their sleep and in these cases, is not related to upper airway resistance.

 If transitional apnea describes your experiences, do not assume that this means you don’t have obstructive sleep apnea – especially if you have symptoms strongly suggestive of OSA: